notofonts/math/documentation/building-math-fonts/index.md

 In FontForge, it can be set from _Element → Glyph Info → TeX & Math_, but it has to be done for the glyph and all its vertical variants individually.

 #### Size variants
-In math many glyphs need to vary in size, one example of this is big operators that was [discussed earlier](#scriptpercentscaledown-scriptscriptpercentscaledown).
-Another example is delimiters like brackets and parentheses that need to grow up to cover its content:
+In math, many glyphs need to vary in size.
+One example of this is big operators as [discussed earlier](#scriptpercentscaledown-scriptscriptpercentscaledown).
+Another example is delimiters like brackets and parentheses, which need to grow up to cover their content:

 ![Example of parentheses growing in size](./size-variants-1.svg)